Woman with a crown, looking at herself in a mirror. how to deal with selfish people

 One low-key way to help someone you love start thinking about the way they are and what their growth opportunities are, is by inviting them to do a “self discovery” type activity with you.

 Consider taking our “What’s Holding You Back” self-discovery quiz, and inviting them to do the same.
 (You can email an invite from within the quiz).
+I also have a “how healthy is your relationship” quiz if you’re partnered with someone who seems selfish.
 Even just taking the quiz and thinking about the questions may lead them to — if not an “aha!” moment — a “hmm” moment.
 Just a thought!
 Here’s the link. xoxo, LMB

 Therapy Questions, Answered.